 As well as the daily catch, our investment in Jurassic Sea Farms, a pioneering aquaculture project just a stone's skim down the coast, inspires dishes showcasing locally raised mussels and oysters, alongside seasonally selected ingredients from Dorset growers and producers, all based close to Weymouth.

 Today, English wine is rightly regarded as some of the best in the world, with a confident, contemporary identity, and that includes those benefiting from the outstanding soils and superb local microclimates of the South West.
-Our best regional wines are never mass produced.
+Our fine local wines are never mass produced.
 They come to us from small, low-yield vineyards using traditional, sustainable techniques, with great regard for their environment.

 Learn more about the producers behind our menus.

 Our commitment to sustainability is reflected in the environment as well as the menu.
 Greener heating systems currently allow us to save over 6.5 tonnes of CO2 every year.
 Our partnerships with local Dorset producers minimise miles, and we're working towards zero food waste, with even discarded crab and lobster shells recycled as organic fertiliser for local farms.

 News from the Old Fish Market, including special events and offers.